 Organisers - 2019

-This conference is curated by three thought leaders and practitioners in knowledge organisation, supported by a distinguished Advisory Board:
+This conference is curated by four thought leaders and practitioners in knowledge organisation, supported by a distinguished Advisory Board:

 - Dave Clarke brings the big picture perspective on linked data, semantic web, and technology infrastructure for knowledge organisation.